Hiring physicians is handled directly by GIM.

 Nighttime hospitalists will work with a team of residents and students to provide nighttime coverage for the hospitalist teams and ensure critical attending coverage during the evening.

 Combined positions are also available.
-Learn more about HMC.
+Read further descriptions of the clinical services available at HMC.

 University of Washington Medical Center – Montlake (UWMC – Montlake)